dogweather/forkful/content/en/cpp/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing to a text file in C++ involves creating or opening a file and then writing data to it, which is a fundamental task for applications that need to persist data, such as logs, user-generated content, or configuration settings.
-Programmers do this to save data generated during a program’s execution or to export data for use by other programs or users.

 ## How to:
 C++ offers several ways to write to a text file, but one of the most straightforward methods is using the `<fstream>` library which provides the `ofstream` (output file stream) class designed for file writing operations.

 ### Example using `<fstream>`:
 ```cpp
 #include <fstream>
 #include <iostream>